First, let’s not get this twisted.

 Don’t force the keywords, don’t spam it, and definitely don’t add information that doesn’t offer anything of value.
 This affects the user experience since it doesn’t do much to answer the searcher’s query or provide them with something useful.

-2. The Search Intent and User Experience Is the Top Priority
+2. Prioritize the Search Intent and User Experience

-• Collaborating with the sales and marketing departments to understand your specific audience
+• Chat with the sales and marketing departments to understand the specific audience

 Be unique and think about meeting the search intent from another angle where you cover points that haven’t been covered enough.